SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 To load the compiled DCN files, the AMS client library needs to be configured to do so before tests.

 ::: tip
-In CAP Node.js and Java projects, this is done automatically by the AMS modules when `requires.auth.kind = mocked` (Node.js) or when there are mocked users in the active profile (Java).
+In CAP Node.js projects, this is done automatically by the AMS modules if `requires.auth.kind = mocked`.
 :::

 ::: code-group